 ASPC-1 Cell Line:

-AsPC-1 was reestablished via nude mouse xenografts initiated with cells from the ascites of a 62 year-old Caucasian woman with metastatic pancreatic adenocarcinoma.
+Pancreatic cancer is one of the most challenging cancers to diagnose, as there no specific and reliable screening tests on the market that can help detect the disease in early stages.
+According to the American Cancer Society, if caught in its early stages, the 5-year survival rate is 27%, but if cancer metastasizes then this number goes down to 11%.
+The AsPC-1 cell line comprising pancreatic beta cells and is an invaluable tool for pancreatic cancer research as well as commonly employed for studying human infections related to the pancreas.
+The AsPC-1 cell line was reestablished via nude mouse xenografts initiated with cells from the ascites of a 62-year-old Caucasian woman with metastatic pancreatic adenocarcinoma.
 The reestablished epithelial cells retained their original morphology.
 This tumor represents a new model for human pancreatic cancer.
-AsPC-1 cells are used in studies seeking possible treatments for pancreatic cancer, which has a five year survival rate of less than one percent.
-For examples, research has show that the plant alkaloid sanguinarine induced apoptosis of AsPC-1 cells.
-In another study, immunoprecipitation and ELISA using human pancreatic cancer cells showed the presence of high levels of DcR3 protein in AsPC-1 cells.
+AsPC-1 cells are used in studies seeking possible treatments for pancreatic cancer, which has a five-year survival rate of less than one percent.
+For examples, research has shown that the plant alkaloid sanguinarine induced apoptosis of AsPC-1 cells.
+In another study, immunoprecipitation and ELISA using human pancreatic cancer cells revealed the presence of high levels of DcR3 protein in AsPC-1 cells.
 Reducing endogenous DcR3 levels increases FasL-induced apoptosis of human pancreatic cancer cells.
-Another intriguing study showed that deuterium oxide (D2O), also called heavy water, induced apoptosis of AsPC-1, and is considered a possible future treatment against AsPC-1.
+Another intriguing study indicated that deuterium oxide (D2O), also called heavy water, induced apoptosis of AsPC-1, and is considered a possible future treatment against AsPC-1.

 Figure 1.
 Cyclophilin B silencing efficiency was determined by qRT-PCR in the AsPC-1 cells transfected by Cyclophilin B siRNA or non-silencing siRNA control following the recommended transfection protocol.
 Cyclophilin mRNA expression levels were measured 48 hours post-transfection.
 18S rRNA levels were used to normalize the Cyclophilin B data.
 Values are normalized to untreated sample.
 Data are presented as means ± SD (n=3).